openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 off(type: 'gestureNavigationEnabledChange', callback?: Callback&lt;boolean&gt;): void

-Disables the listening for gesture navigation status changes.
+Unsubscribes from the gesture navigation status change event.

 **System API**: This is a system API.